Softwire/strawberry-fair/frontend/src/pages/index.md

       gone into making this the best fair ever.

       We're not taking the whole year off through!
-We have teamed up with Cambridge 105 and will be bringing you a 12 hour marathon broadcast on the 6th June that will feature many of the areas and acts that had been booked to play this year.
+Instead, we have teamed up with Cambridge 105 and will be bringing you a **12 hour broadcast** on the 6th June that will feature many of the areas and acts that had been booked to play this year.
 Full details will be made available on this website soon, but in the meantime, [check out the press